hpc2n/gpu-course/hands-ons/4.advanced/1.lu/README.md

 ## Objectives

- - Learn how to distribute computations to both the host and the device.
+ - Learn what type of computations are suitable for GPUs and which are not.

 ## Instructions

- 1. Carefully read through the `blocked.cu` file.
-Make sure that you have an idea of what each line of code does.
+ 1. Read through the `blocked.cu` file.
+Make sure that you have an overall idea of what the code does.
+There is **no need** to understand the algorithmic details.

  2. Compile the program: